 But just like any other holiday season, the actual event lasts only a few days of the year.
 So your sales for the rest of the year can dip seriously unless you as a marketer can do something to keep the customers returning for more.

-And besides, Black Friday is typically characterized by tons of deals, offers and discounts.
+And besides, Black Friday and Cyber Monday are typically characterized by tons of deals, offers, and discounts.
 All these, while attractive, can hurt your profitability and lower your revenue.
 If done too often, discounting can damage your reputation too.

 So the question is: what are the other marketing strategies that you can use for the rest of the year?

-Here are 7 Black Friday strategies you can use for the rest of the year:
+Here are 7 Black Friday marketing ideas that you can use for the rest of the year.

 1. Build a Special Experience